-Under current law, an offender or delinquent child who is required to provide notice of a change of address must also register the new address as required under "Registration of a residence address."
+Under continuing law, an offender or delinquent child who is required to provide notice of a change of address must also register the new address as required under "Registration of a residence address."12

-The bill provides that if a residence address change is not to a fixed residence address, the offender or delinquent child must include in the registration a detailed description of the place or places at which the offender or delinquent child intends to stay for the next 30 days.
+The act provides that if a residence address change is not to a fixed residence address, the offender or delinquent child must include in the registration a detailed description of the place or places at which the offender or delinquent child intends to stay for the next 30 days.
 Until the offender or delinquent child has a fixed residence address, every 30 days the offender or delinquent child must include in that written notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.
-Under current law, if a residence address change is not to a fixed address, the offender or delinquent child must include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay.
+Under prior law, if a residence address change was not to a fixed address, the offender or delinquent child was instead required to include in that notice a detailed description of the place or places at which the offender or delinquent child intended to stay.13

 Under continuing law, not later than the end of the first business day immediately following the day on which the person obtains a fixed residence address, the offender or delinquent child must register with the sheriff that fixed residence address.
-If the person whose residence address change is not to a fixed address describes in a notice under this division the place or places at which the person intends to stay, the place or places so described in the notice are considered the person's residence address and registered residence address until the person provides the written notice of a fixed residence address.
+If the person whose residence address change is not to a fixed address describes the place or places at which the person intends to stay, the place or places so described in the notice are considered the person's residence address and registered residence address until the person provides the written notice of a fixed residence address.14